Forest Park Carousel: Carousel Parks operation

 Carousel Parks Inc., led by Brooklyn-based carousel manufacturer Marvin Sylvor, leased the carousel for five years starting in November 1988.
 At the time, the carousel had not been in operation for several years; it had been graffitied, and parts of the carousel's animals were broken or had fallen off.
 Although the cost of restoring the ride was estimated at $500,000 to $600,000, a Sotheby's expert appraised the carousel at $1.5 million.
-A Newsday reporter said the carousel's valuation was "like finding a carton of Faberge eggs in the bottom of the corner grocer's dairy case", while Sylvor said it "was like buying a Rembrandt for $25".
+A New York Daily News reporter said the carousel's valuation was "like finding a carton of Faberge eggs in the bottom of the corner grocer's dairy case", while Sylvor said it "was like buying a Rembrandt for $25".
 Fabricon Design Group, a local firm co-headed by Sylvor and Bonnie Garry, restored the ride; this was the company's first carousel-restoration project.
 Several local firms donated materials for the carousel's renovation, and a nonprofit organization, Carousel Restoration Inc., was established to raise money for the project.
 Fabricon restored the ride using parts that were discovered in a pit under the carousel, and it may have also installed the ticket booth.
 The renovation ultimately cost $450,000.

 Carousel Parks was contractually obligated to reopen the ride by July 4, 1989.
 The ride was rededicated on that date, with customers paying $1 for three-minute rides on the carousel.
 Despite the extensive restoration, the carousel was closed shortly after its reopening because the carousel's main gear had cracked.
 The ride's turning mechanism was repaired in 1990, as were the floor and poles, and Sylvor began raising money to stabilize the carousel's frame and improve its lighting.
 Sylvor and Garry withdrew from the carousel's operation in early 1993, prompting NYC Parks to begin searching for another operator.
 Sylvor cited low patronage and increasing costs in his decision to withdraw from the operating agreement.
 NYC Parks wanted the new concessionaire to conduct additional upgrades, such as a heating system, and to introduce additional amusement rides near the carousel.
 The ride was valued at $1.8 million.
 Around the same time, the New York City government contemplated selling the ride for parts to raise money.